LEADING OFF: Scherzer vs Hamels, Wright returns, Sale back

 MISS HIM

-The AL Central-leading Indians have put slugger Edwin Encarnacion on the disabled list because of swelling in his left biceps.
+The AL Central-leading Indians have put slugger Edwin Encarnacion on the DL because of swelling in his left biceps.
 The cleanup man has struggled since being hit on the right hand by Yankees reliever Chad Green before the All-Star break.

 SWEET SWING